abilioesteves/hydra-init-client/README.md

 ## Use it with docker

-To enable the use of the utility abover with other languages, one can create a Docker image with it setting up the oauth client.
+To enable the use of the utility above with other languages, one can create a Docker image with it setting up the oauth client.

 To use it with Docker, you can add the utility in build time and call it with the `ENTRYPOINT` command.